e2tha-e/template-engine-comparison/README.md

 };
 ```

-The big difference between the imperative and functional code examples is that
+A big difference between the imperative and functional code examples is that the
-the imperative code employs a for-loop to iteratively invoke
+imperative code employs a for-loop to iteratively invoke
 `paramsApplyToParseObj()`, whereas the functional code invokes
 `paramsApplyToParseObj()` once, wherein it recurses into itself until the
 `parseObjKeysItr` object's `.next()` method returns a `parseObjKeysItrn` object